Elihu Root: Notable Policy Positions

+Election of 1912 and Judicial Authority

+During the 1912 presidential election, Root was placed in a difficult position regarding his two friends and political partners: William Howard Taft and Theodore Roosevelt.
+Beginning in 1910, Roosevelt had begun challenging the absolute authority of judicial review, arguing that the Supreme Court was using its power to strike down necessary reform legislation, as best represented in decisions like Lochner v.
+New York (1905).
+Taft, a lawyer and former judge (and future Supreme Court Chief Justice), was appalled, believing Roosevelt would be a danger to the nation's constitutional order if re-elected.
+Root, himself a lawyer and constitutional conservative, agreed with some of Roosevelts criticisms on a personal level, but thought that attacking the court's authority in such an open way was extremely dangerous.
+He himself thought judicial review was "the most valuable contribution of America to political science."
+While he would not attack his former boss in public, he played a key role in the 1912 Republican National Convention as convention chairman.
+There, he formally counted the delegates that gave the nomination to Taft and offered a speech that aligned the Republican Party with a defense of the Supreme Court's authority.
+Though Roosevelt would still run as the Progressive "Bull Moose" Party nominee, the split in the Republican Party ensured his defeat.
+Thereafter, Root and Taft would play an important role in identifying the Republican Party with constitutional conservatism.

 World War I

 At the outbreak of World War I in 1914, Root opposed neutrality.
 Root promoted the Preparedness Movement to get the United States ready for actual participation in the war.
 He was a leading advocate of American entry into the war on the side of the British and French because he feared the militarism of Germany would be bad for the world and for the United States.

+In 1915, Root served as president of the State of New York Constitutional Convention.

 In June 1916, he scotched talk that he might contend for the Republican presidential nomination, stating that he was too old to bear the burden of the Presidency.
 At the Republican National Convention, Root reached his peak strength of 103 votes on the first ballot.
 The Republican presidential nomination went to Charles Evans Hughes, who lost the election to the Democrat Woodrow Wilson.